 Next steps

 Congratulations on completing your first animation with Roblox Studio!
-Now that you have experience working with keyframes and posing characters, you can share your work with friends and extend your skills by learning about Studio's additional animation features.
+Now that you have experience working with keyframes and posing characters, you can share your work with others and extend your skills by learning about Studio's additional animation features.

-Share with friends
+Share with others

-To make your experience public:
+To make your game public:

-2. In the top-left corner of your computer, click File > Game Settings.
-The Game Settings window displays.
+2. In the top-left corner of your computer, click FileExperience Settings.

-3. In the Game Settings window,
+3. In the settings window:

 1. Go to the left bar and select the Permissions tab.
 New settings display.